bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - A Page Object contains locators (see example) and actions (the methods).
 They are seperated to simplify readability
 - the locator use order is: id, name, className, cssPath, xPath, linkText because the first are most of time unique and do not change each time the DOM changes

+### 10 Use Selenium code style inside SeleniumRobot ###

+As PageObject exposes the `driver` object, it's possible to write standard Selenium code

+	driver.findElement(By.id("myId")).click();

+SeleniumRobot intercept selenium calls to create HtmlElement objects (the same as in §2) and thus benefit all SelniumRobot behaviour
+The constraint is that this code *MUST* be placed in a PageObject sub-class

+This should be seen as a way to migrate legacy selenium code to the new format without rewriting every old test